Uberi/Minetest-WorldEdit/README.md

 -------------
 WorldEdit exposes all significant functionality in a simple Lua interface.

-Adding WorldEdit to the file "depends.txt" in your mod gives you access to all of the `worldedit` functions.
+Adding WorldEdit as a dependency to your mod gives you access to all of the `worldedit` functions.
 The API is useful for tasks such as high-performance node manipulation, alternative interfaces, and map creation.

 AGPLv3 compatible mods may further include WorldEdit files in their own mods.
-This may be useful if a modder wishes to completely avoid any dependencies on WorldEdit.
-Note that it is required to give credit to the authors.
+This can be useful if a modder wishes to completely avoid any dependency on WorldEdit.
+Note that it is required to give credit to the authors in this case.

 This API is documented in the [WorldEdit API Reference](WorldEdit%20API.md).